CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 ## VII.
 Dark Minions Rulings

-Cards form Middle-earth: Dark Minions may be used in Council of Lórien constructed deck tournaments after December 5, 1996.
-Cards from MEDM may be used in Council of Lórien sealed deck play immediately.
+Cards from _Middle-earth: Dark Minions_ may be used in Council of Lórien constructed deck tournaments after December 5, 1996.
+Cards from _MEDM_ may be used in Council of Lórien sealed deck play immediately.

 In Rules Insert, under Agents, Agent Acitons (errata)